 "Oi, pal," I snarl, opening the pizza box.
 "Come to the dark side."
 He frowns and waves me away.

 The barman eyes it up and gestures for me to pull my shirt up.
 "Not quite!" he shouts.
 I share a laugh with my three new friends.
 I ask them both if they mind grabbing me a beer, so I only need five to make my six.
-As they realise I'm not joking, the smiles disappear like sugar into coffee.
+As they realize I'm not joking, the smiles disappear like sugar into coffee.
 We don't talk any more.

 So that's where the six pack shirt gets me.
 At the end of the day I survey 30 people to see if my wearing the shirt makes them think more or less of me, or if it doesn't affect their perception at all.
 The results: